Rabie45/Leetcode/58. Length of Last Word/README.md

 # 58. Length of Last Word

+## Explination:
-In this problem the description was very easy to understand but little hard to implement but lets start.
+- In this problem the description was very easy to understand but little hard to implement but lets start.
 Briefly you want to know the size of the last ward in a string given by user.

 ## Algorithm :